CogStack/CogStack-NiFi/docs/deploy/workflows.md

 - `python3 generate_files.py`

 The above assumes that you already have the NiFi container running, the script just generates some sample files.

+## CogStack Cohort source file creation.

+Check the "CogStack_Cohort_create_source_docs" template, you will have to manually upload the xml if it is not already there (presuming you already have a working installation).

+This workflow will not work with sample data and annotations because there are not enough patients in the provided dataset.

+Prerequisites for this workflow:
+1. make sure your concepts have been generated using a SNOMED model.
+2. make sure you have enough patients (>1k)
+3. you have the required fields in your patient records: age, ethnicity, date of death, date of birth, patient_id, doc_id, gender.
+4. datetime fields must have the same format.

+The script used for this process is located here: `nifi/user-scripts/cogstack_cohort_generate_data.py`.
+Please read all the info provided in the NiFi template.